Naotsun19B/GraphMinimap-Document/README.md

 ## History

+- (2021/01/23) v1.3
+  Fixed a bug that autofocus to node does not work when double-clicking a function on the list

 - (2021/01/17) v1.2
-  Fixed a bug that the details panel is not displayed while operating the graph.
+  Fixed a bug that the details panel is not displayed while operating the graph

 - (2022/01/15) v1.1
   Fixed a bug that the combo box etc. flickers when displaying the mini map